15 Easy Chinese New Year Crafts and Activities For Kids

 Chinese New Year is a super fun holiday for kids of all ages.
 It’s the ideal occasion to immerse your kids in Chinese culture and language.
 For example, many auspicious Chinese symbols such as the mandarin oranges, the fish, and the dumplings (dumpling shape game) come from witty wordplays of Chinese characters and sounds that are full of imagination and creativity, perfect for kids learning Mandarin Chinese.
 In our collection of Chinese New Year activities, we’ve combined these wordplays and symbols as well as integrated Chinese customs and traditions to make them fun and interesting for your kids.
 Each set of activities has been carefully designed to give your kids an authentic Chinese culture immersion.

 Before we jump to the activities, I thought it would be useful to share with you my personal experience celebrating the Chinese New Year and other fun facts that you can share with your little ones.

 When is Chinese New Year?

 Chinese New Year is based on the lunar calendar, which aligns with the monthly cycles of the moon phases.
 It happens on the first of January on the lunar calendar.
 However, on the western calendar, it is different every year, between January to March.
-This year, the Chinese New Year is on February 11th, 2021 and it’s the Year of the Ox!
+This year, the Chinese New Year is on February 1st, 2022 and it's the Year of the Tiger!